kddnewton/ripper-docs/README.md

 type Assignable = ArefField | ConstPathField | Field | TopConstField | VarField;
 type HashContent = AssocNew | AssocSplat;
 type ParenAroundParams = Omit<Paren, "body"> & { body: [Params] };

-# An mlhs_new is a parser event that represents the beginning of the left
-# side of a multiple assignment.
-It is followed by any number of mlhs_add
-# nodes that each represent another variable being assigned.
-def on_mlhs_new
-  {
-    type: :mlhs,
-    body: [],
-    sl: lineno,
-    sc: char_pos,
-    el: lineno,
-    ec: char_pos
-  }
-end

-# An mlhs_add is a parser event that represents adding another variable
-# onto a list of assignments.
-It accepts as arguments the parent mlhs node
-# as well as the part that is being added to the list.
-def on_mlhs_add(mlhs, part)
-  if mlhs[:body].empty?
-    part.merge(type: :mlhs, body: [part]) else
-    mlhs.merge!(body: mlhs[:body] << part, el: part[:el], ec: part[:ec])
-  end
-end

 # An mlhs_add_post is a parser event that represents adding another set of
 # variables onto a list of assignments after a splat variable.
 It accepts